pmcarlton/BibDesk2Zotero_attachments/README.md

 # Summary:

-Here is a pair of files that should allow you to convert a BibDesk bibliography (in BibTeX format) containing local file attachments in the form of (Bdsk-File) to a new BibTeX file that Zotero can import *along with all of its attachments*, using the (included)
+BibDesk2Zotero (with attachments) is a pair of files that should allow you to convert a BibDesk bibliography (in BibTeX format) containing local file attachments in the form of (Bdsk-File) to a new BibTeX file that Zotero can import *along with all of its attachments*, using the (included)